dhutapratama/docs/blade.md

 @include('view.name', ['status' => 'complete'])
 ```

-If you attempt to `@include` a view which does not exist, Laravel will throw an error.
+If you attempt to `@include` a view which does not exist, Lets will throw an error.
 If you would like to include a view that may or may not be present, you should use the `@includeIf` directive:

 ```blade
 @includeIf('view.name', ['status' => 'complete'])